sbecker11/youtube-search-app/README.md

 This docker-compose project creates a local-dynamodb image that runs in a localstack image on local DockerDesktop. `Dockerfile` and `docker-compose.yaml` reside at project-root, and are used to deploy assets to DockerDesktop.

-QueryEngine in `src/query_engine.py` sends a variety of RESTful search queries to the YouTubeMetadataAPI.
-Query `request` and `response` data access operations are handled by the YouTubeStorage object.
-Example query response data may be found in /data/query_response_head.json and query_response_item.json
+QueryEngine in `src/youtube/query_engine.py` sends a variety of RESTful search queries to the YouTubeMetadataAPI.
+Query `request` and `response` data access operations are handled by the `YouTubeStorage`  at `src/youtube/youtube_storage.py`.
+Example query response data may be found in `/data/query_response_head.json` and `query_response_item.json`

-Search query requests and responses are stored in the Responses dynamoDb tables by YouTubeStorage in `src/youtube_storage.py`.
-Each response record is given a unique primary key named `etag` and stored in the Dynamo `Responses` table.
-All snippets stored in a `Snippets` table and refer to foreign key `etag`.
+Search query requests and responses are stored in the `Responses` dynamoDb tables by `YouTubeStorage` in `src/youtube_storage.py`.
+Each response record is given a unique primary key `reponse_id` and stored in the Dynamo `Responses` table.
+All snippets are stored in the `Snippets` table and refer to foreign key `response_id`.
 Dyanamo table definitions for these tables reside at `/data/responses_table_config.json` and `/data/snippets_table_config.json`

-YouTubStoreageApi from `src/youtube_searcher_app.py` uses FastAPI to handle queries made by project users against YouTubeStorage.
-OpenAI documentation is created during `docker-compose up --build` and resides at `/docs`.
+YouTubStoreageApi from `src/youtube/youtube_searcher_app.py` uses FastAPI to handle queries made by project users against `YouTubeStorage`.
+OpenAI documentation is created using `scripts\generate- `docker-compose up --build` and resides at `/docs`.

 QueryScanner in `src/query_scanner.py` is a singleton object that uses `croniter` and `schedule` to run a batch of queries to the YouTubeAPI via QueryEngine.
+The scron schedule are stored at `/data/query_scanner_config.json`.

-The set to queries and the cron schedule are stored at `/data/query_scanner_config.json`.
+The random set of queries is obtained from `scripts/fetch-latest-trends` which makes a curl request to `https://trends.google.com/trends/trendingsearches/daily/rss?geo=US` and stored at `latest-trends.txt`

 Credentials for YouTube and AWS are stored in a local `.env` file, which is never uploaded to the remote github repo.